terrarum/todo-webpack-jasmine-karma/readme.md

 2. ### How do we ensure tests stay with plugins?

     Plugins can have a `tests` folder inside them that contains all tests.
-This makes tests easy to target when running the entire test suite, as described in the test aggregation question below.
+This makes tests easy to target when running the entire test suite, as described in question 4.

     If the plugin has any dependencies, these dependencies should be mocked, as tests for **Plugin A** should not fail if there is a problem with **Plugin B**.
 However, if Plugin A's output is updated and Plugin B and its mocks are not updated, all tests will pass while the plugin interaction is actually broken.
 There should be a level where tests are performed against the actual plugins and not their mocks (thanks @GrahamMartin).